Deflix-tv/imdb2meta/README.md

 ## Usage

-First you need import the data of the IMDb dataset into a database, then you need to start the web service which is backed by the database and finally you can query it via HTTP.
+First you need import the data of the IMDb dataset into a database, then you need to start the web service which is backed by the database and finally you can query it via HTTP or gRPC.

 ### 1. Import data